JPelamatti/OT_HSIC_Implementation/README.md

 # Implementation prototype for the HSIC sensitivity indices on the OpenTURNS platform

-The following code was developed by EDF R&D based on publically available scientific literature.
+The following code was developed by EDF R&D based on publicly available scientific literature.

 Dependencies :
   - `openturns 1.17`